 It was funny because I had the exact same room as before the surgery.
 I had somehow gained a room mate, but I didn’t really care.
 I was just happy to be back on a regular floor and out of the ICU!
 No catheter, no arterial line, no large bore IV.
 I could walk, and I somehow was just more alert.

 And, unfortunately, more cognoscent of the pain.

 So Sunday, once back on the unit, I was really wanting to take a shower.
 I had been laying in a gross hospital gown for 2 entire days.
-My nurse explained that due to the bleeding, my hematocrit was really low (7), and it was too low to let me shower.
-If I fell or got hurt, it would be very dangerous.
+My nurse explained that due to the internal bleeding, my hematocrit was really low (7), and it was too low to safely shower.
+If I fell or got hurt, it could be very serious.
 My mom suggested that she could wash my hair in the sink if only we had a chair that fit under the sink.
 My nurse saved the day and found the perfect chair!
 So I got a washcloth bath courtesy of myself and a blowout courtesy of my dear mama.
 I felt like a new person!

 My hematocrit increased.
 I took a shower on my own on Tuesday.
 The pain persisted.
 I really wanted to go home.

 I decided Wednesday was a good day to try to go home but I had the attitude of, if the pain was too bad, we’d simply wait a day.